Hurja1/Higher-or-Lower-CS-GO-Skins-Privacy-Policy/README.md

 ## Information Collection and Use

-The app does use third-party services that collects data for analytics.
+The app does use third-party services that may collect information used to identify you.
+The collected information is also used for analytics.

 Link to the privacy policy of third-party service providers used by the app